 A dog’s paws are often an area of the animal that gets overlooked by the owner, even when they think they are doing a great job.
 I’ve lost count of the number of times I have seen this in my clinic.
-It’s very important to know how your dog’s paws work and how to look after their nails if you want your dog to be in its best condition.
+Many owners ask Does Walking Your Dog Trim Their claws?
+It’s very important to know how your dog’s claws work and how to look after their nails if you want your dog to be in its best condition.

 Healthy paws are an essential part of an overall healthy and happy dog so it is vital you know about how walking your dog trims the nails.
 It is important to take care of paws and claws as it will help to avoid injuries and other health problems occurring in your dog later on.